justarrived/just_match_api/docs/production-setup.md

 rails sweepers:anonymize_users
 ```

-anonymize all users that are marked for anonymization or should be cleaned up because lack of activity.
+anonymize all users that are marked for anonymization or should be cleaned up because lack of activity, recommended to run at least once a week.

 __Cleanup__

-Can be run more seldom, however once a day is recommended.

 ```
 rails sweepers:cleanup
 ```

-removes orphan and expired data.
+removes orphan and expired data, recommended to run at least once a week.

 __Frilans Finans__

-Should run at least once an hour, but running more often (every 10 minutes) is recommended.
+Should run at least once a day, but running more often, like every hour, is recommended.

 ```
 rails sweepers:frilans_finans